For today — as the title goes — we will be learning about Netherlands facts from Lotte Eschbach, a local who is my guest writer for this piece.

 I have to admit that is pretty impressive!

-You know that Katie Melua song about 9 million bicycles in Beijing?
-Well, there are about 19 million bicycles in the Netherlands! …For 17 million people.
+Do you know that Katie Melua song about 9 million bicycles in Beijing?
+Well, there are about 19 million bicycles in the Netherlands — for 17 million people.

 Yup, we sure love our bikes!